SAP-samples/teched2025-DT266/exercises/ex0/README.md

    <img src="images/0_Expand_Favorite.png" alt="Expand Favorite" width="50%">

+-->
  -----

-## 0.2 Getting the scenario into your ABAP system
+## Getting Started 0.1: Getting the scenario into your ABAP system

 ### Download the ABAP Flight Reference Scenario into the system